bluepadjap/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13	13-change_group		      Script to change gorup ownership of file hello 14	100-change_owner_and_group    Script to change owner and group owner 15 	101_symbolic_link_permissions Script to change oener and group of a symbolic link
+13	13-change_group		      Script to change gorup ownership of file hello 14	100-change_owner_and_group    Script to change owner and group owner 15 	101_symbolic_link_permissions Script to change oener and group of a symbolic link 16	102-if_only	Script to change owner of hello to betty if file owner is guillaume